ULL-ESIT-PL/learning-babel-macros/docs/idx-macro.md

 ### The call to `makeChain`

-The node replacement is done by the function `makeChain`:
+The node that will be used to replace the call is built by the function `makeChain`:

 ```js
   const replacement = makeChain(node.arguments[1].body, {